AviatrixSystems/Docs/HowTos/SAML_Integration_Centrify_IdP.rst

 This guide provides an example on how to configure Aviatrix to authenticate against Centrify IdP.
 When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (SP) that redirects browser traffic from client to IdP for authentication.

-Visit one of the following links based on your use case:

-  If integrating Centrify IdP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
-  If integrating Centrify IdP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_

 Before configuring SAML integration between Aviatrix and Centrify, make sure you have a valid Centrify account with administrator access.

 Configuration Steps